TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/ExtensionManager/AvailableActionsForExtensionEvent.rst

     The event was introduced to replace the Signal/Slot `\TYPO3\CMS\Extensionmanager\ViewHelper\ProcessAvailableActionsViewHelper::processActions`.

+The PSR-14 event
+:php:`\TYPO3\CMS\Extensionmanager\Event\AvailableActionsForExtensionEvent`
-Event that is triggered when rendering an additional action (currently within a Fluid ViewHelper) in the extension manager.
+is triggered when rendering an additional action (currently within a Fluid ViewHelper) in the extension manager.

 Example